 - Accredited by the Accrediting Council for Independent Colleges and Schools to award diplomas and associate's degrees.
 The Accrediting Council for Independent Colleges and Schools (ACICS) is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council for Higher Education Accreditation.
 The Accrediting Council for Independent Colleges and Schools is located at 750 First Street, NE, Suite 980, Washington, D.C.
-20002-4223; (202) 336-6780. - Licensed by Nevada Commission on Postsecondary Education. - The curriculum of the Associate of Applied Science Degree in Nursing program is approved for state licensure by the Nevada State Board of Nursing. - The Nursing education program is accredited by the Accreditation Commission for Education in Nursing. - Approved for the training of Veterans and eligible persons under the provisions of Title 38, United States Code.
+20002-4223; (202) 336-6780. - Accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
+The Accrediting Commission of Career Schools and Colleges is listed by the U.S. Department of Education as a nationally recognized accrediting agency.
+The Accrediting Commission of Career Schools and Colleges (ACCSC) is located at 2101 Wilson Blvd., Suite 302, Arlington, VA, or call 703-247-4212, or visit their website at www.accsc.org. - Licensed by Nevada Commission on Postsecondary Education. - The curriculum of the Associate of Applied Science Degree in Nursing program is approved for state licensure by the Nevada State Board of Nursing. - The Nursing education program is accredited by the Accreditation Commission for Education in Nursing. - Approved for the training of Veterans and eligible persons under the provisions of Title 38, United States Code.